 Official Access Control and Physical Security Standards Policy

-CARE AND USE OF YOUR BADGE
+CARE AND USE OF YOUR ACCESS CONTROL BADGE

-Outside of business hours (or 24/7 in some cases), many university building doors and parking lots can be accessed only by scanning your access control badge in front of a card reader (rectangular panel located to the right or left of the door or gate).
+Outside of business hours (or 24/7 in some cases), many University building doors and parking lots can be accessed only by scanning your access control badge in front of a card reader (rectangular panel located to the right or left of the door or gate).
 If your badge contains the appropriate access, you should hear a beep and/or see a green indicator light as you pass it within one inch of the reader surface, after which you will have about five seconds to enter the door or gate.
 Do not hold or prop open card-access doors for more than a few seconds.
-This will prompt an alarm and/or a response from security.
+This will prompt an alarm and/or a response from University Police.